cypress-io/cypress/docs/source/guides/cypress-basics/core-concepts.md

 ### Using `cy.wrap` To Inject A Custom Subject

 Want to bring in a value from outside of the Command flow?
 You can quickly achieve that with `cy.wrap()`.
-To rewrite the incorrect usage of `.should` above, let's push the number 7 into Cypress land:

 ```js
 cy.wrap(7).should("equal", 7)
 ```

 `cy.wrap()` takes an argument as a new subject to yield to the next Command in the chain.
 Simple!
+The above is the asynchronous equivalent to: `expect(7).to.equal(7)`

 ### Using `.then` To Act Synchronously On A Subject

 Want to jump into the Command flow and get your hands on the subject directly?
-No problem, simply add a `.then(function(subject) { /* act here */ })` to your Command chain.
-When Cypress finishes the previous Command, it will yield control to your custom function, passing in the current subject as the first argument.
+No problem, simply add a `.then(function(subject) { })` to your Command chain.
+When the previous command resolves, it will call your custom function with the current subject as the first argument.

 If you have more Commands to add after your `.then()`, you'll need to maintain the subject chain by synchronously returning the new subject.